arialhamed/arialhamed.github.io/_pages/index.md

 - [x] Alternative to `jsmediatags` as it does not return lyrics for _.flac_ files
 	- Found `music-metadata`
 - [ ] Faster audio loading
+	- Still need to consider between `fetch` and `XMLHttpRequest`
+	- Found out that using `.blob()` takes a lot of time.
+Downloading does not take too much time but it should be streaming anyway (average flacs are around 20MB to 50MB 💀).
 - [x] Authentication to GitHub API via GitHub Apps
 	- [x] Saving token to localStorage
 	- [x] Login page